 The adhesion of the sealant to the concrete affects the hydrostatic resistance.
 Water can pass by sealant through the concrete by absorption if the joint surface is not properly prepared.
 This will result in wetness in or near the joint, opposite of the side of the joint where water is present.
 Sealant will adhere to a clean, dense, well-cured concrete surface.
-Use one of ConSeal's primers to improve adhesion to the substrate.
+To improve adhesion, use one of ConSeal's primers to create a surface to adhere the sealant.